 I will keep moving, as it is.

-… I entered the calamity Anno Domini 1991.
-Since then I have become a writer in various senses—a poet, editor (see The Drunken Llama), blogger, essayist, author of short stories, small-time journalist, and would-be novelist, as well as a freelancer-for-hire.
-While I maintain an endless variety of interests and enjoy writing at length about many topics, I am currently focusing most of my efforts on writing about religion (including mysticism and esotericism), spirituality, and philosophy; the arts (especially avant-garde and classical media); socio-political topics; and apocalyptic/environmental issues.
+I am a writer in various senses: a poet, editor (see The Drunken Llama), blogger, essayist, author of short stories, small-time journalist, and would-be novelist.
+While I maintain an endless variety of interests and enjoy writing at length about different topics, I am currently focusing most of my efforts on writing about religion (including mysticism and esotericism), spirituality, and philosophy

-I humbly deem myself one lackadaisical author, couch-ridden adventurer, and clownish seeker of spiritual experience, as well as an armchair revolutionary and otherwise a bullshit aficionado.
+I humbly deem myself one lackadaisical author, homebody adventurer, and clownish seeker of spiritual experience, as well as an armchair revolutionary and otherwise a bullshit aficionado.
 (Poop-chute extraordinaire, Seinfeld devotee, and so on.)

-… So, as it stands, I have no good sense of a pen name (my real name is Ryan, if you want to know), and hide behind a series of titles, the most recent of which is “Vincent St. Clare”… Anyway, I have credited, or continue to credit, myself with the following appellations and styles:
+… So, as it stands, I have no good sense of a pen name, and hide behind a series of titles, the most recent of which is “Vincent St. Clare”… Anyway, I have in the past credited, or continue to credit, myself with the following appellations:

 - Empty Sky—E. S., 虚空, Koku